cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

-      --passphrase string    Register the instance with this passphrase (useful for tests) --public-name string   The public name of the owner --settings string      A list of settings (eg context:foo,offer:premium) --tz string            The timezone for the user
+      --passphrase string    Register the instance with this passphrase (useful for tests) --public-name string   The public name of the owner --settings string      A list of settings (eg context:foo,offer:premium) --swift-cluster int    Specify a cluster number for swift --tz string            The timezone for the user
 ```